 Grade Replacement Policy

 The IUPUI Grade Replacement Policy (formerly known as the FX policy) was revised effective with the Fall 1996 semester.
-The new policy will allow approved undergraduate students seeking their first degree to repeat a maximum of 15 credit hours subject to school/division approval.
+The new policy will allow approved undergraduate students seeking their first baccalaureate degree to repeat a maximum of 15 credit hours subject to school/division approval.
 If a student chooses to repeat a course and achieves the same or higher grade, only that grade will be counted in the cumulative GPA.
 Certain restrictions apply and the grade replacement policy may not be honored by some IUPUI schools when considering admission to the school or in computing graduation honors.
 Please contact your school/division for more information on the grade replacement policy and to determine if this option is available to you.

 It is the student' responsibility to notify the school recorder that the course has been taken a second time and that the student wishes to exercise this option for the first grade.
 Replacement does not happen automatically.